OfficeDev/office-js-docs-pr/docs/includes/file-get-started-word.md

     })();
     ```

-3. Open **Home.css** in the root of the web application project, replace the entire contents with the following code, and save the file.
+3. Open the file **Home.css** in the root of the web application project.
+This file specifies the custom styles for the add-in.
+Replace the entire contents with the following code and save the file.

     ```css
     #content-header {